andrelikesdogs/sm64-randomizer/README.md

 # Super Mario 64 ROM Randomizer

-This is a work in progress project to build an [https://www.ootrandomizer.com/](OoT-Randomizer)-style randomizer for Super Mario 64, that is highly customizable and fast to use.
+This is a work in progress project to build an [OoT-Randomizer](https://www.ootrandomizer.com/)-style randomizer for Super Mario 64, that is highly configurable and easy to use.

 # Features